Back to work

 Visual trip bars as first-class data

-The trip bar, a horizontal visual representation of a trip's timeline, which was new to CCS+.
-It gives pilots an at-a-glance way to compare trips without reading raw time data.
+The trip bar, a horizontal visual representation of a trip's timeline, gives pilots an at-a-glance way to compare trips without reading raw time data.
 I advocated for making it a prominent column in the trade grid, not an optional detail, because it directly maps to how pilots mentally evaluate trips.
-It also became a reusable component used across multiple features.

 Visual Design